 This is from the old site, a couple of friends still check in here…

-Now trying to find a good morning ride in Park City area during a quick SLC trip.
-A quick analysis of the rides in the area says the Town Loop Trailis probably the best combination of time/technical in the immediate SLC area if you’ve only got 3 or so hours to spend.
+Now trying to find a good morning ride in the Park City area during a quick SLC trip.
+A quick analysis of the rides in the area says the Town Loop Trail was the best combination of time/technical in the immediate SLC area.

-Planning a trip for a business tradeshow to the Southern Cal area -good guy from RocknRoad has turned us on to some demo bikes and some good trails.
+Planning a trip for a business tradeshow to the Southern Cal area -the good guy from RocknRoad has turned us on to some demo bikes and some good trails.

 The Gooseberry Mesa trip is over – and what a great MTB trip.
 Perhaps the highlight was running into Morgan Harris at Little Creek Mesa.
 Morgan is THE MAN responsible for the trails at Gooseberry and Little Creek and spent 3 hours showing us around the place while we continually dealt with flats and a broken frame.